pomara123/omaradigital/src/content/projects/project-7.md

 ## Outcome

-The DMTA Request System improved the daily workflows of more than **300 scientists**, enabling faster request processing, improved visibility, and fully traceable experiment tracking.
-Organization-wide, it ensured consistent and reliable data flow to downstream systems—strengthening reporting, customer-facing materials, and decision-making across scientific and operational teams.
+The DMTA Request System improved the daily workflows of more than 300 scientists, enabling faster request processing, improved visibility, and fully traceable experiment tracking.
+Organization-wide, it ensured consistent and reliable data flow to downstream systems, strengthening reporting, customer-facing materials, and decision-making across scientific and operational teams.